bjurinformatik/participants/josefinB.md

 Testing git for the first time, so hopefully this will work!

-Adding some additional lines to merge to the master branch.
+Adding some additional lines to merge to the master branch!!